jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 <details class="faq box"><summary>Kubernetes Deployment (deploy) - Resilient, scalable long running workload with zero downtime upgrades</summary>
 <p>

+> Problem Statement:
+> I want to have zero downtime when doing software deployments
+> I want resilience for my application

+> tl;dr – The thing that controls how you do upgrades with zero-downtime, also resilience with replicas

 kubernetes.io bookmark: [Creating a Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment)

 ```bash